n1snt/ilogger/demo/README.md

-# iLogger Demo
+# Interactive Logger Demo

-This is a demo project showcasing the features of **iLogger** (Interactive Logger) - an in-browser logger with persistent session storage and downloadable logs.
+This is a demo project showcasing the features of **Interactive Logger** - an in-browser logger with persistent storage and downloadable logs.

 ## Features Demonstrated